saturn-lab/FBDQA-2020S/README.md

 ## Notice:

-This course is targeted to general education in a sense, and appropriate for students with lit programming skills with one language.
+This course is targeted to general education in a sense, and appropriate for students with programming skills with one language and more.

 I would be very grateful if you post your feedback as an issue or pull request in this GitHub.